Shrewsbury–Lansdowne I-44 station: Notable places nearby

+Previous extension proposal

-The platform at this station is designed to accommodate a future extension of the line, either via the River des Peres to the southeast or more southerly toward South County Center.
-This extension is called MetroSouth and is one of the original Cross County Corridors.
-Currently, there are no plans to advance studies on this alignment as the region focuses on a route within the city of St. Louis that would run primarily on Jefferson and Natural Bridge Avenues.
+The platform at this station is designed to accommodate a future extension, either via the River Des Peres to the southeast or more southerly toward South County Center.
+Called MetroSouth, this extension was originally Segment 2 of the Cross County corridor.
+Currently, there are no plans to advance studies on this alignment as the region focuses on a route within the city of St. Louis that would run primarily on Jefferson and Natural Bridge avenues.